What does the requirement for financial support entail?

 - sickness benefit, pregnancy benefit, parental benefit, disability pension or retirement pension from the National Insurance Scheme – documented by copies of decisions from The Norwegian Labour and Welfare Service (NAV) and payment slips for the last three months

 - other permanent pensions or periodical benefits (insurance payments or similar) – documented by copies of decisions or similar and payments for the last three months

 - introduction benefit for newly arrived immigrants – documented by a copy of the decision letter from the municipality and transcripts of payments for the last three months

 - loans or grants received in connection with studies – documented by a copy of the decision, agreement or similar and payments for the last three months

 The requirement for future income can be a combination of the above-mentioned types of income, as long as the total exceeds the income requirement.

 Financial social support, housing allowance, unemployment benefit and income you receive from the public authorities to raise children, such as child benefit, cannot be included in the future income.
 Being temporary benefits, they cannot be included as part of the documentation when considering your future income.
 Own funds (money in the bank) cannot be included either.

 Special rules for those who receive a retirement pension or permanent disability pension

-If you who lives in Norway received a retirement pension or permanent disability pension last year, which in total is more than or equal to the minimum pension level for that year, this means that you automatically meet the income requirement.
+If you who lives in Norway receives a retirement pension or permanent disability pension, your total pension must be at least NOK 167 963 before tax per year in order to meet the income requirement.